ruggeri/tech-notes/ai/foundations-of-deep-learning.md

 I let it run for a good long time, but it's hard to overfit with a dropout of 50% applied.
 My test accuracy was 70%, which was exactly in line with my validation accuracy.

+## RNN/LSTM

+* They just go over the basic idea of RNN and LSTM.
+* They show you how to do an RNN with LSTM in TensorFlow, using a contrib package.
+* You can control exploding gradient by "clipping", which means you just don't let it be bigger than a certain number.
+* Projects: Text generation, stock prediction.
+    * Also saw this in Keras.